 Why I Named It “Write All Along”

-A dear friend gave me a mug (pictured below) with the absolute intention of being snarky.
-I’ll admit, it is fitting, because I’ve been known to yammer on about something I picked up in the latest article or book I read (hoping to channel a lot of that energy here).
-I know she was (lovingly) calling me a know-it-all, but recently…
+A dear friend gave me the mug pictured below, with the absolute intention of being snarky.
+I’ll admit, it is fitting, because I’ve been known to yammer on about something I saw or read or heard.
+I know she was (lovingly) calling me a know-it-all, but…

 The Mug in Question